Skip to content

 • Dropshipping: Partner with suppliers to sell products you don’t physically handle.

-• Curated boxes: Partner with brands to create subscription boxes with products your audience loves.
+• Curated boxes: Partner with brands to create subscription boxes featuring products your audience loves.

 Higher-Investment Options

-• Custom product lines: Your own beauty lines, clothing brands, equipment
+• Custom product lines: beauty lines, clothing brands, equipment

 Making Merchandise Work

-The more emotional connection your audience has to your brand — the more they feel like part of a community, not just viewers — the more your merchandise sells.
+The more emotional connection your audience has to your brand — the more they feel like part of a community rather than just viewers — the more your merchandise sells.
 Build the community first.
 Launch the merch second.

 How to Build Your Income Stack

-Do you really think you need all seven income streams running simultaneously from day one?
+You don’t need all seven streams running simultaneously from day one.
 That path leads to mediocrity across all of them.
 Here’s the realistic progression:

 Phase 1: Foundation (Months 1–6)

-And when you focus on one or two platforms and the most accessible income streams first, you will build the audience and credibility that makes every subsequent stream easier:
+Focus on one or two platforms and the most accessible income streams first.
+Build the audience and credibility that makes every subsequent stream easier:

 • Platform revenue (if eligible)